-The Fair Housing Program will be a partnership with the Great Falls Housing Authority.
-The City will also utilize CDBG funds to carry out the Revolving Loan Fund Program as well as support the Fair Housing Specialist position.
+The City will utilize CDBG funds to carry out the Revolving Loan Fund Program as well as support the Fair Housing Specialist position.

 Staff will adjust the recommendations based on Timeliness notifications from HUD.
 The City is required to have no more than 1.5 times its annual CDBG funding allocation plus program income by May 2nd of every year.
 Therefore, staff will respond to this HUD requirement as needed, while remaining within the identified and approved priorities.